 - 7.8.1 Situated on the north-west edge of Retford, Trinity Farm is adjacent to a growing mixed-use area.
-Planning permission has been granted for Phase 1 (in blue in Figure 19) comprising 196 dwellings and 11.11ha of employment land and commercial units, and supporting infrastructure. - 7.8.2 Site HS7 forms a logical, sustainable extension for a further 244 dwellings on 11.15 ha to contribute to meeting Retford's housing needs in the longer term.
+Planning permission has been granted for Phase 1 (in blue in Figure 19) comprising 196 dwellings and 11.11ha of employment/employment generating uses (2.7ha allocated for employment uses by Policy ST7), and supporting infrastructure. - 7.8.2 Site HS7 forms a logical, sustainable extension for a further 305 dwellings on 11.15 ha to contribute to meeting Retford's housing needs in the longer term.
 The site will have good access to a range of employment, retail and community facilities within the wider planned development and Retford itself.